9 Successful People with Dyslexia

 What Is Dyslexia?

-Dyslexia is a general term for a learning disorder that impacts one’s ability to read or interpret words, letters, and symbols, but does not affect general intelligence.
+Dyslexia is a general term for a learning disorder that impacts one’s ability to read or interpret words, letters, and symbols but does not affect general intelligence.
 Here are the answers to some frequently asked questions about dyslexia.

 What are the signs and symptoms of dyslexia?

 The most common sign of dyslexia in children is when one’s rate of learning to read is not on par with their other learning abilities.
-Children with dyslexia have difficulty with pre-literacy learning such as rhyming and letter recognition, and once they’re 7 or 8, they may continue to have trouble with letter and number reversals.
+Children with dyslexia have difficulty with pre-literacy learning, such as rhyming and letter recognition, and once they’re 7 or 8, they may continue to have trouble with letter and number reversals.

-While people with dyslexia have normal intelligence, they may have trouble saying what they’re thinking because this disorder can lead to disorganized writing and a lack of coordination when forming sentences.
+While people with dyslexia have average intelligence, they may have trouble saying their thoughts because this disorder can lead to disorganized writing and a lack of coordination when forming sentences.
 The variation in the severity of signs and symptoms that can occur is why many people with dyslexia go undiagnosed.
-Some other possible symptoms are:

 • Struggling to understand the individual sounds in words